Contaminated soil and sediment

 - “Contaminated Materials Management,” 4/6/16, Issues and Trends

-3. Low-Hazard exemptions granted by the Waste and Materials Management Program.
+3. Low-Hazard exemptions granted by the Waste and Materials Management Program

 An exemption obtained through ch.
 NR 718, Wis.
 Admin.
 Code cannot be used to manage contaminated soil somewhere other than a site or facility, or to manage nonsoil solid waste somewhere other than the site it was excavated from.
 A low-hazard exemption may be obtained through the Waste and Materials Management Program (WA) to manage waste at a location other than a licensed facility where an exemption through ch.
 NR 718, Wis.
 Admin.
 Code, cannot be used.

-4. Importing fill soil to sites applying for the voluntary party liability exemption (VPLE).
+4. Importing fill soil to sites applying for the voluntary party liability exemption (VPLE)

 Soil of unknown quality that is imported onto sites enrolled in the VPLE program represent a potential source of environmental contamination that must be investigated prior to attaining a certificate of completion (COC).
 Applicants in the VPLE program should ensure that soil and other fill materials brought onto their sites are from a known source and do not contain contaminants that would be a concern if used.